ElecGiuseppe-lab/N-bit_Configurable_CLA/README.md

    ```
 2. Open Vivado and create a new project.
 3. Add the provided VHDL files (the VHDL source files are located in the `src` directory).
-5. Run Behavioral simulation (the corresponding testbench are in the `sim` directory).
+5. Run behavioral simulation (the corresponding testbench are in the `sim` directory).